 The Messenger display provides information concerning the quantity of fuel that has been used, the fuel economy, the average vehicle speed, idle time, PTO time, percent idle hour, idle fuel, and PTO fuel.
 These parameters may relate to trip segments or to the engine history.
 A Driver and a Fleet Trip Segment is available for the C13 engine.
 For the Driver Trip Segment, the driver determines the start and stop points.
 For the Fleet Trip Segment, the vehicle owner determines the start and stop points.
-The vehicle may be operated in separate states.
+The Vehicle may be operated in separate states.
 The Fleet Trip Segment may be tied to each of these states.
-The Fleet Trip Segment may be split between two drivers and two ID codes.
+The Fleet Trip Segment may be tied to each of these states.